 By definition, a stipend is a fixed sum of money, paid periodically for services, to defray expenses.
 In other words, a stipend is an allowance your employer may provide you to offset some of the costs associated with working.
 Most employment stipends are taxable.
 Your employer will report them to the Internal Revenue Service, and you will have to claim them on your tax returns.

-Internet.
-Similar to telephone expenses, many companies require employees to use internet services outside of the office for business purposes.
-Taxable internet stipend programs can help you offset internet costs if your duties and responsibilities require internet access for your job.
+Internet - Similar to telephone expenses, many companies require employees to use internet services outside of the office for business purposes.
+Taxable internet stipend programs can help you offset internet costs if your job requires internet access.

 Qualifying for a stipend